jeet-ss/redditVibeCheckDashboard/README.md

-# Subreddit Vibe Check Dashboard
+# Subreddit Vibe Check Dashboard 📊

 A simple Streamlit app that “checks the vibe” of a chosen subreddit by analyzing the sentiment of the top 50 **Hot** posts (via RSS).
-It uses VADER sentiment analysis on post **titles**.
+It uses VADER sentiment analysis on post's **titles**.

 ---